Debian Admin - Your way to Debian World

 If you are looking alternative to vnc server package you can check x11vnc check here for more information.

-12 Responses to “Remotely Manage Machines Using VNC”
+17 thoughts on “Remotely Manage Machines Using VNC

 Much better performance by enabling RDP on the MS machine and connect with rdesktop (krdc is a gui frontend).
 Use VNC for desktop sharing in helpdesk situations.